aosyang/aosyang.github.io/about.md

 title: About
 ---

 My name is Shiyang Ao.
-I'm a game programmer who focus on real-time rendering and gameplay programming.
+I'm a game programmer skilled in real-time rendering and gameplay programming.

 # Skills